Nxtra/blogs-david-en-nick/blogs/blog3.md

 a.
 Korte Introductie tot AWS Glue (wat zijn tables , catalog , crawler,…)

 b.
 State machine (Nick)
+As we mentioned, we are gonna build an ETL pipeline that repartitions the data in our datalake on S3.
-Doel: repartitioning the data so that it is partioned based on the timestamp in the events.
+This repartitioning will make sure the data is partitioned based on a timestamp within the event.
+This is in contrast to the current way of partitioning based on the timestamp that it arrived on kinesis firehose.

-How: We are basically writing ETL here because we are going to extract the existing data from S3, transform it by creating new coloms based on the timestamp and land it in new partitions.
+> We are building an ETL job here because we are going to extract the existing data from S3, transform it by creating new coloms based on the timestamp and land it in new partitions.

-A couple of things need to happen:
+For this, a couple of things need to happen:
 * We need to figure out what the current data looks like.
 Ergo, register a schema in the GLUE catalog for our current data.
   * In order to find this schema we run a Crawler.